jundalisay/spblist/content/en/material/principles/part-2/chapter-08.md

 So it leads to the perception that the expansion is accelerating.

 Note that the accelerated expansion is only through the red shift in the macro scale, and conversely by length contraction by Lorentz Relativity.   -->

+In addition to the conclusions from Cartesian Physics mentioned earlier, this gives us an additional conclusion: Everything is expanding, even your own atoms.